Training Adaptive Reconstruction Networks for Blind Inverse Problems: Introduction

-To avoid this pitfall, we propose to train the network by minimizing \eqref{eq:main_idea_of_the paper}.
-We will carefully evaluate the performance of the resulting networks in Section~\ref{sec:results} for MR image reconstruction from under-sampled data, CT imaging with limited angles and image deblurring.
+To avoid this pitfall, we propose to train the network by minimizing~\eqref{eq:main_idea_of_the paper} instead of~\eqref{eq:standard_training_procedure}.
+After providing some theoretical hints on why a favorable behavior may occur, we will carefully evaluate the performance of the resulting networks in Section~\ref{sec:results} for MR image reconstruction from under-sampled data, CT imaging and image deblurring.
 We conclude that this learning approach yields a reconstruction network which is significantly more stable to variations of the forward operator.
 In addition, the performance of an unrolled network trained on a restricted family is only marginally worse than that of a network that would be trained and used for a single operator.
 It therefore provides a satisfactory answer to the adaptivity issue.
 We also address several questions raised by our methodology.
 Can the unrolled network trained on a family extrapolate to unseen operators?
-How to sample the space of admissible operators $\Ac$?
-What is the gain of our approach in comparison to more ``universal approaches'' such as plug\&play priors?
+How to sample the space of admissible operators?
+What is the gain of this approach in comparison to more ``universal approaches'' such as plug-and-play (P\&P) priors?